 The MATLAB Reservoir Simulation Toolbox (MRST) is developed by the Computational Geosciences group in the Department of Applied Mathematics at SINTEF ICT.

-Version 2016a was released on the 8th of July 2016, and can be downloaded under the terms of the GNU General Public License (GPL).
+Version 2016b was released on the 14th of December 2016, and can be downloaded under the terms of the GNU General Public License (GPL).